evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/10-navigation-architecture.md

 **Chapter 11 — Design Principles**

-This chapter defines the visual, interaction and experience principles that guide every screen, component and workflow of the Coach Portal, ensuring a cohesive and professional design system aligned with the EVOXA platform.
+This chapter defines the visual, interaction and experience principles that guide every interface of the Nutritionist Portal, ensuring consistency, usability, accessibility and alignment with the EVOXA Design System.